-A very common question people ask is, “Are birds animals?”
-The simple answer to that is, yes!
-Scientifically speaking, anything that is not a human or a plant is an animal.
+A very common question people ask is if birds are animals?”
+Without further ado, the simple answer to that is, yes!
+Scientifically peaking, anything that is not a human or a plant is an animal.
 Birds are also classified in the kingdom, Animalia, which also identifies them as animals.
 However, even though birds are animals they have several different characteristics that separate them from all other animals.
 Today we are going to look at those features and what makes birds so different and unique.

 Another interesting characteristic that sets birds apart from other animals is their skeletal structures.
 Most animals have bone structures that help them survive on land where walking and running are the main forms of getting from one place to the next.
 However, birds’ skeletons have been structured in a way that helps them fly because that is their dominant method of transportation.
 They have several bones that are fused in a way that makes them more flexible for flight.
 For example, instead of having two clavicle bones like most animals, their clavicles have been fused into one bone known as the furcula.
 They also have a large sternum compared to the rest of their body which helps provide strong attachment areas for the wing muscles necessary for flight.

 That brings us to the next feature that makes birds different than other animals, they have wings!
 In addition to using them for flight, they also use them to help them regulate their body temperatures.
 It is quite evident that while most animals who live on land have had their arms or front legs evolved and adapted for land movement and survival, a bird’s front arms-or wings- are there to assist in their flight and survival.